 Asylum seekers and dependants

-Any asylum seekers counted by the IPS on arrival or departure to or from England and Wales are excluded from our processing and Home Office data for asylum seekers used to ensure flows are not double-counted.
+Any asylum seekers counted by the IPS on arrival or departure to or from England and Wales are excluded from our processing, and Home Office data for asylum seekers are used to ensure flows are not double-counted.